Financial Accounting Standards Board

 The Financial Accounting Standards Board (FASB) is a private standard-setting body whose primary purpose is to establish and improve Generally Accepted Accounting Principles (GAAP) within the United States in the public's interest.
 The Securities and Exchange Commission (SEC) designated the FASB as the organization responsible for setting accounting standards for public companies in the U.S. The FASB replaced the American Institute of Certified Public Accountants' (AICPA) Accounting Principles Board (APB) on July 1, 1973.
 The FASB is run by the nonprofit Financial Accounting Foundation.

 FASB accounting standards are accepted as authoritative by many organizations, including state Boards of Accountancy and the American Institute of CPAs (AICPA).

 Structure

-The FASB is based in Norwalk, Connecticut, and is led by seven full-time Board members, one being the chairman, appointed by the Financial Accounting Foundation (FAF) to serve five-year terms and are eligible for one term reappointment.
+The FASB is based in Norwalk, Connecticut and is led by seven full-time Board members, including the chairman, who are appointed by the Financial Accounting Foundation (FAF) to serve five-year terms and are eligible for one term of reappointment.

 The qualifications to serve on the FASB include professional competence and realistic experience from professions like financial reporting, investment services, and financial planning.
 Board members also come from sectors such as academia, business, and legal, or government agencies.

 FASB board members, as of February 22, 2023: